kswope/book-learnin/README.md

 about an RSpec matcher; at base it's just an object that responds to a matches? method.
 There are several predefined matchers and you can write your own.

+> Using let, you can make a variable available within the current describe
+> without having to place it inside the before block and without having to make
+> it an instance variable.

+    let(:project){ Project.new }
+    let(:task){ Task.new }